dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 `late final v = e;`, or `late final T v = e;`, or the same forms with `static` prepended, implicitly induces a getter into the enclosing scope.
 Moreover, the forms that do not include an initializing expression `e` induce a setter as well.
-For other variable declarations including `late`, the same getters and setters are induced as when `late` is omitted.
+Non-final non-local variable declarations including `late` induce a getter as well as a setter.

 A read of a field or variable which is marked as `late` which has not yet been written to causes the initializer expression of the variable to be evaluated to